-If a student needs to miss two (2) days for residency interviews, they will be expected to make up the missed time.
+If a student needs to miss two (2) days for residency interviews and/or second looks, they will be expected to make up the missed time.
 The clerkship director(s) will determine when and how this happens.

-If a student needs to miss three (3) or more days for residency interviews during a clerkship, then s/he will need to do one extra week of the clerkship.
+If a student needs to miss three (3) or more days during a clerkship, then s/he will need to do one extra week of the clerkship.
 The timing of this will be determined in conjunction with the clerkship director(s).

-As with all absences, the student should email the clerkship director, clerkship coordinator and copy mailto: medstudentabsence@mssm.edu , using the template.
+As with all absences, the student should email the clerkship director, clerkship coordinator and copy medstudentabsence@mssm.edu using the template outlined above.